yegor256/blog/_posts/2015/oct/2015-10-06-how-to-be-good-office-slave.md

 you should even joke that "our boss knows how to keep us busy."
 That flattery will definitely please even a smart person.

+Added 13-Aug-2017:<br/>
+**Have No Hobbies**.
+It's very annoying to see you enjoying something else aside from the job in the office.
+Your happiness and your heart must be here, at the work desk.
+Not somewhere else, at a snow slope or a tennis court.
+Sport, dancing, singing, gaming, painting, even open sourcing&mdash;are the activities you must hide.
+You are betraying your boss and your company if anything aside from the project is making you happy.

 <hr/>

 If you follow all these rules, you won't be fired, ever.
 Well, until